neverset123/YWHome/_posts/2020-04-12-TensorFlow summary usage.md

 ---

-summary method can save the training process and relevant parameters, which can be later visualized in tensorboard
+summary method can save the training process and relevant parameters, which can be later visualized in tensorboard besides the loss and accuracy data in also be saved in np format for visualization in python later

+# summary class

 ## tf.summary.scalar(tags, values, collections=None, name=None)
 used to save loss and accuracy datas